-Although the trend of the simulated average maximum accelerations between the states of the forest is correct, the simulations globally underestimate the experimental values by roughly 40%.
-The simulated maximal rotational velocities per run are

-150 between 31.9 % - 36.4 % lower as the results of the experiments.
-A less pronounced underestimation, 15.6% for DW, 30% for ORG, was detected for the mean rotational velocities.
+Although the trend of the simulated average maximum accelerations between the forest states is correct, the simulations 135 globally underestimate the experimental values by roughly 40%.
+The simulated maximal rotational velocities per run are between 31.9 % - 36.4 % lower as the results of the experiments.
+This relative underestimation was for the average rotational velocities per run slightly (ORG, 30 %) to considerably (DW 15.6 %) lower.
 Within the simulated rotational data stream, no FI could have been detected with the same thresholds.